Skycoder42/libsodium_dart_bindings/packages/sodium/README.md

 ### Using the API
 Once you have acquired the `Sodium` instance, usage is fairly straight forward.
-The API mirrors the original native C api, splitting different categories of methods into different classes for maintainability, which are all built up in hierachical order starting at `Sodium`.
-For example, if you wanted to use the `crypto_secretbox_easy` method from the C api, the eqivalent dart code would be:
+The API mirrors the original native C api, splitting different categories of methods into different classes for maintainability, which are all built up in hierarchical order starting at `Sodium`.
+For example, if you wanted to use the `crypto_secretbox_easy` method from the C api, the equivalent dart code would be:

 ```dart
 final sodium = // load libsodium for your platform